-In Roman times, Tower Hamlets lay largely to the east of the Roman city of Londinium.
-Two main roads ran as a firm base from which to secure and maintain the city of London.
+Following his victory at the Battle of Hastings (1066), William the Conqueror constructed 'The White Tower' as a firm base from which to secure and maintain the city of London.
 He chose the site for his castle within the ready-made defences of the existing Roman walls at the south-eastern corner of the city.
 In 1110, another major route east from the city was developed, and pottery and bell-founding industries were established.